 While we at Pain Resource don’t necessarily endorse crowdfunding for medical reasons, there’s no doubt that for some people, it can help tremendously.
 If you have exhausted all your other options and think crowdfunding can help you, check out these websites.

-What resources do you want to share?
+What financial aid for medical conditions do you want to share?

 Post them in the comments!